crnd/todo/readme.md

 4. Feed the dog
 ```

-To swap two todos with each other, run the toolwith arguments `swap <number of the first todo> <number of the second todo>`.
+To swap two todos with each other, run the tool with arguments `swap <number of the first todo> <number of the second todo>`.
 If both todos can be found with the given numbers, the todos will be swapped and the list of todos will be printed.

 ```
 $ ./todo swap 2 4